 - Maintaining and improving the quality of the learning environment, the profession, the University, and the community are dependent upon active participation of faculty in various organizations and governance tasks.
-All library faculty members are expected to take a continuous and active role in addressing the needs of the profession, University and community through good citizenship and through application of professional expertise.
+All library faculty members, including the WMC faculty, are expected to take a continuous and active role in addressing the needs of the profession, University and community through good citizenship and through application of professional expertise.
 Library faculty members are expected to maintain appropriate and consistent activity over the course of the period of review for tenure and/or promotion. - 2.
-Library faculty members' evidence of performance in the category of professional, university, and community service can include, but are not limited to the following kinds of activities:

-- shared governance, through service on Senate Committees and Task Forces and/or University Committees and Task Forces; - library planning activities, including operational planning, program development, program implementation, program committees or task forces, and program assessment; - student events, student advising, or student organizations; - participation in program, university, community and professional events for which faculty presence is important; - · recruitment activities for new faculty or staff. - CSU-wide system activities, committees, task forces, sub-committees, governance - organizing professional meetings, exhibits and other events; - attending professional meetings, exhibits and other events; - representing the university within the CSU. - serving the community in the form of talks, collaborative projects, or participation in organizations. - 3.
+Library faculty members' evidence of performance in the category of professional, university, and community service can include, but are not limited to the following kinds of activities: - participating in professional organizations or publications at local/regional/national/international levels including elective or appointive positions - sharing governance, through service on Senate Committees and Task Forces and/or University Committees and Task Forces; - participating in library planning activities, including operational planning, program development, program implementation, program committees or task forces, and program assessment; - supporting student events, student advising, or student organizations; - participating in program, university, community and professional events for which faculty presence is important; - participating in recruitment activities for new faculty or staff. - participating in CSU-wide system activities, committees, task forces, sub-committees, governance - organizing professional meetings, exhibits and other events; - attending professional meetings, exhibits and other events; - representing the university within the CSU. - serving the community in the form of talks, collaborative projects, or participation in organizations. - 3.
 It is the responsibility of the faculty member to provide information that documents and demonstrates his or her service activities, as well as the level of service engagement per activity. - 4.
 It is expected that the higher the faculty rank, the higher the expectations for service in terms of depth (i.e. leadership) and breadth (i.e. diverse activities beyond the program level).
-A tenured faculty member is expected to be more active in service than an untenured faculty member; and for promotion considerations to full librarian, an associate librarian is expected to be more active in service than an associate librarian.
-Levels of service are described below
+A tenured faculty member is expected to be more active in service than an untenured faculty member; and for promotion considerations to full professor, an associate professor is expected to be more active in service than an assistant professor being considered for tenure and promotion to associate professor.
+Levels of service are described below.

-- Senate or university-wide committees that require significant time commitments, high levels of responsibility nd significant work outside of meeting times. - Chairship of state, national, or international professional associations and groups and/or conference planning for such groups. - Chairship or active leadership in a community service organization. - Participation in library planning, program development, and program assessment activities - Chairship or active participation in CSU-wide committees.
+- Senate or university-wide committees that require significant time commitments, high levels of responsibility and significant work outside of meeting times. - Chairship or significant leadership in state, national, or international professional associations and groups and/or conference planning for such groups. - Chairship or active leadership in a community service organization. - Participation in editorial boards of relevant academic journals

+- Peer reviewer for scholarly journals, book proposals, book manuscript, conference submissions, teaching materials, and so forth. - Participation in library and WMC planning, program development, and program assessment activities. - Chairship or active participation in CSU-wide committees.

-- Service on senate or university-wide committees that require less time and commitment - University task forces - Library/program task forces - · Chairship/membership on a faculty/university wide search committee - Chairship of regional or local associations - · Participation in student advising and/or sponsorship of student organizations - Active participation on Academic Senate - Mentoring of library school (MLIS) interns
+- · Service on senate or university-wide committees that require less time and commitment - University task forces - Library/program task forces - Chairship/membership on a faculty/university wide search committee - Chairship of regional or local associations - Participation in student advising and/or sponsorship of student organizations - Active participation on Academic Senate - · Mentoring of graduate writing, composition, or rhetoric interns - Membership in local, state, national or international professional organizations.